Study at UBC through our inclusive post-secondary initiative with STEPS Forward

 How to apply

-If you want to take part in Science One, you’ll need to submit an application at the same time or shortly after you apply to UBC’s Bachelor of Science degree, as registration opened on December 1, 2023.
+If you want to take part in Science One, you’ll need to submit an application at the same time or shortly after you apply to UBC’s Bachelor of Science degree, as registration opened on December 1, 2024.
 You are encouraged to apply early, as applications will be assessed in the order they’re received.
 Applications received after April 30 may be considered, but not with the same priority as those before that date.

-Degree Spotlight: Fine Arts at UBC Okanagan
+Degree Spotlight: Bachelor of Fine Arts at UBC Okanagan

-Degree Spotlight: Fine Arts at UBC Okanagan
+Degree Spotlight: Bachelor of Fine Arts at UBC Okanagan

 Do you want to study a broad range of artistic disciplines as part of a tight-knit community?
 Do you want to train with the next generation of artists and cultural producers?
 Are you creative, curious, and engaged with the world around you?
 If so, the Bachelor of Fine Arts program at UBC Okanagan might be for you.